MrAugu/comment-tracker/README.md

-# crunch
+# comment-tracker
-A small application that I made to learn Fastify &amp; JWT and possibly React.
+A small project by me to learn fastify while making a REST API.